albop/dynare/README.md

     - ```brew install latex2html```
     - ```brew install texi2html```
 - **(On OS X 10.7 Only)** Copy [FlexLexer.h](http://www.dynare.org/build/FlexLexer.h) into the `preprocessor` directory (there was an error in the `FlexLexer.h` file distributed with 10.7)
+- Ensure `/usr/local/bin` is at the beginning of your path:
+    - PATH=/usr/local/bin:$PATH
-- Finally, switch to the root dynare directory.
-Ensure your path contains `/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/opt/X11/bin:/usr/texbin:/usr/local/sbin`.
-Run:
+- Finally, switch to the root dynare directory and compile dynare
     - `autoreconf -si`
-    - `./configure --with-matlab=/Applications/MATLAB_R2013a.app MATLAB_VERSION=8.1 YACC=/usr/local/Cellar/bison/<<BISON VERSION>>/bin/bison`
+    - `./configure --with-matlab=/Applications/MATLAB_R2014b.app MATLAB_VERSION=8.4
     - `make`
     - `make pdf TEXI2DVI=/usr/local/Cellar/texinfo/5.2/bin/texi2dvi`, where you replace everything after the equal sign with the path to the `texi2dvi` installed by homebrew when you installed `texinfo`.